-I haven’t lived on the Upper East Side since 2009, but I couldn’t possibly forget the beauty and tranquility of Carl Schurz Park.
-This NYC park is more a neighborhood hideaway than tourist attraction for sure, but if you find yourself in the Yorkville section of the Upper East Side, then a stop by Carl Schurz Park should be on your agenda.
+No one can argue the beauty and tranquility of Carl Schurz Park.
+This New York City park is more a neighborhood hideaway than tourist attraction, but if you find yourself in the Yorkville section of the Upper East Side, then a stop by this green space should be on your agenda.

 If you’ve never been, the park begins at East 84th Street at East End Avenue and ends at East 90th Street.
 Coming in at just under 15 acres, it’s small in comparison to Central Park and Riverside Park (the West Side’s green space), but packs a lot into its tiny parcel.
-During my recent visit with Mike and Bogey, I was quickly reminded that there are multiple reasons to love Carl Schurz Park.
+There are multiple reasons to love Carl Schurz Park.

 The park leads to the East River Greenway, so you can amble through and end up on the water in minutes.
 Once on the promenade, power walk, jog, bike, or watch everyone else be active as you gaze at the East River.
 Not a shabby way to spend an afternoon, if you ask me.

-Stairs are an essential design element in Carl Schurz, and the different levels add to the park’s uniqueness.
+Stairs are an essential design element in this lovely park, and the different levels add to the its uniqueness.

 Plenty of soft, green grass.